 Schools like to host webinars in December to help you gather information in a way that is accessible while you're settling into your break.
 This means you can attend live sessions to ask your questions or watch the recordings if you can't make it.

 Be sure to check out and register for one of our upcoming webinars!
-Bonus: if you register and attend our Get to know Ontario Tech webinar on Wednesday, December 28, you will be entered for a chance to win a Lenovo IdeaPad 1 15.6” Laptop!
-The holiday break is also an excellent time to catch up on our recordings on Applying to Ontario Tech, Financing your Education!
+If you can't catch us live then the holiday break is also an excellent time to catch up on our recordings of webinars you may have missed!

 I hope going over these steps helps calm your nerves and gives you an idea of what to do in the next few weeks.
 This is the beginning of an exciting adventure!